frees-io/frees-rpc-workshop/README.md

 As we mentioned at the end of the last section, we are:

 * Bootstrapping an RPC Server (on port `8080`, for example).
 Before doing that, we need to bind the previous service to this server.
-* Invoke the service from the client side, using the auto-generated client for the defined protocol previously.
+* Invoke the service from the client side, using the auto-generated client for the previously defined protocol.

 For both challenges, we need to apply effects to an specific concurrent Monad.
-We've chosen `cats.effect.IO`, from [cats-effect](https://github.com/typelevel/cats-effect), but could be anything else.
+We've chosen `cats.effect.IO`, from [cats-effect](https://github.com/typelevel/cats-effect), but could be any other.
 For this reason, we are adding to our [build.sbt](./build.sbt) file the sbt dependency, which it'll be provided transitively by [frees-async-cats-effect](https://github.com/frees-io/freestyle/tree/master/modules/async/async-cats-effect/shared/src) Freestyle integration.
 This integration basically provides an `AsyncContext` for `cats.effect.IO`.

 Add the following to the `commonSettings`: